dominika-perz/Knowledge/Technical/SQL.md

 Foreing key - a key that points to another table's primary key Schema - a first row of the table with the names of the atributes DDL - Data Definition Language
-DML - DAta Manipulation Language
+DML - Data Manipulation Language

 ## Data types
 CHAR(<number>) - string of a length <number>